 The culture of an organization is based upon the values and beliefs of the people.
 If those values and beliefs are similar and aligned with one another, then the organization has a greater probability of realizing its vision, and the goals of the individuals associated with organization (organization and individual goals are aligned).
-We want people to self-select to work with Rollin’ Gelato and to work on the initiative of making cleaning up trash easy and fun based upon having the same values and beliefs.
+We want people to self-select to work with Rollin’ Gelato and to work on the initiative of developing and offering BOLD and VIBRANT balanced flavors to patrons in a fun manner (based upon having the same values and beliefs).
 We believe that working with and having employees / team members with the similar core values and beliefs will make it more enjoyable to work together.
 Working in an enjoyable environment leads to higher performance and goal realization.

 Below are the five (5) core values of the Rollin’ Gelato organization: